stellar/quickstart/README.md

 To use this project successfully, you should first decide a few things:

 First, decide whether you want your container to be part of the public, production Stellar network (referred to as the _pubnet_) or the test network (called testnet) that we recommend you use while developing software because you need not worry about losing money on the testnet.
-This decision will inform what docker image to use: `stellar/quickstart:pubnet` or `stellar/quickstart:testnet`, respectively.

 Next, you must decide whether you will use a docker volume or not.
 When not using a volume, we say that the container is in _ephemeral mode_, that is, nothing will be persisted between runs of the container. _Persistent mode_ is the alternative, which should be used in the case that you need to either customize your configuration (such as to add a validation seed) or would like avoid a slow catchup to the Stellar network in the case of a crash or server restart.
 We recommend persistent mode for anything besides a development or test environment.